UNINETTSigma2/documentation/quick/betzy-pilots.md

 Betzy uses the SLURM queuing system.
 During the pilot phase there will be no limitations imposed.
 For generic information about job submission, please check out our documentation [here](../jobs/queue_system.md).

-## Data
+## Storage

-Betzy uses a DDN powered 2.5 PB Lustre parallel file system with 51 GB/s bandwidth and around 500k metadata operations per second.
+Betzy uses a DDN powered 2.5 PB Lustre parallel file system with 51 GB/s bandwidth and 500k+  metadata operations per second.
 The Lustre file system is mounted under `/cluster`.

 Please note that *NO BACKUP* is taken during the pilot phase.
-The `/cluster` file system might be reformatted at the end of the pilot phase, before placing the machine into production.
+The `/cluster` file system might be reformatted at the end of the pilot phase, before machine being placed into production.

-NIRD project file systems - `/trd-project[1-4]` will be mounted on the Betzy login nodes, similarly to Fram and Saga HPC clusters.
+NIRD project file systems - `/trd-project[1-4]` - will be mounted on the Betzy login nodes, similarly to Fram and Saga HPC clusters.

 ## Software